NewForce-at-Mountwest/css-selectors-example-code/lightning-exercises.md

 1. Create an `index.html` file
 2. In your `index.html` file, use the shift + ! shortcut to generate boilerpalte html
 3. In your HTML file, between the body tags, create an h1 element and give it the text of "My Blog"
-4. Give your html element a class of "header"
+4. Give your h1 element a class of "header"
 5. Give it an id of "page-title"
 6. Create a file called `style.css`
 7. Link your CSS file to your HTML document.